COVID-19 (Novel Coronavirus)

 If I was EXPOSED to COVID-19, what do I do?

-If you meet the “exposure” criteria to a confirmed positive case, you will be identified through Public Health’s contact tracing process and someone with Public Health will contact you.
-Those who are exposed need to follow the Quarantine Guidance
+If you meet the “exposure” criteria to a confirmed positive case, you will be identified through Public Health’s contact tracing process and someone with Public Health will contact you and provide guidance.

 If I've had COVID-19, am I immune to getting it again?